-UniCredit Group acknowledges that the taxes payable by it constitute an important part of the wider economic and social role that it plays in the jurisdictions in which it operates.
-As a global financial group that services both institutional bodies and private individuals, on one hand, UniCredit Group seeks to protect and improve its image and reputation, recognising that these are essential fundaments of UniCredit's business development.
+UniCredit Group acknowledges that the taxes payable by it constitute an important part of the wider economic and social role that it plays in the jurisdictions in which it operates in accordance with corporate sustainability objectives and principles.
+As a global financial group that services both institutional bodies and private individuals, on one hand, UniCredit Group seeks to protect and improve its image and reputation, recognizing that these are essential fundaments of UniCredit's business development.

 In line with this, UniCredit Group also aspires to be fully compliant with the contributions to the community provided for by law.